citelity.Join waitlist →

 Is AEO replacing SEO?

-Do I need different content for AEO vs SEO?
+Do I need separate content for AEO and SEO?

-Mostly the same content with structural adjustments.
-The same article can rank in Google AND be cited by AI engines if it has direct-answer intros, FAQ structure, proper schema markup, and E-E-A-T signals.
-You don't need to publish twice.
+No. The same article can rank in Google and be cited by AI engines if it has a direct-answer opening, Q&A structure, proper schema and named authorship.
+These are structural adjustments to content you'd write anyway, not a second body of work.

-Which AI engine should I optimize for first?
+Which AI engine should I optimise for first?

 Closing

-Start with the top 5 pages that already get traffic.
-Measure citation rates after 4 weeks.
-Iterate.
+Start with the five pages that already get traffic.
+Measure after a month.
+Iterate on what moved.

 Written by